The School Food Plan

 At The Meads Primary School we:

-- Have Meads Makers who are our 'food reps' to make sure every child is eating healthily and enjoying their food.
-The food reps encourage children to eat well and make the right choices at mealtimes.
-They meet on a regular basis to discuss any problems with the food and also to talk about which dishes are most popular.
-They also meet with the Assistant head teacher, Cooks and Senior Midday Supervisors to share their thoughts on the menus and make changes where necessary.
+- Give responsibility to our Values Ambassadors to be our 'food reps' to encourage children to eat well and make the right choices at mealtimes.
+As part of their wider roles, they meet on a regular basis to discuss any problems with the food and also to talk about which dishes are most popular.
+They also meet with a member of the Senior Leadership Team, the Kitchen Manager and the Cooks from our chosen catering partner, and Senior Midday Supervisors as appropriate, to share their thoughts on the menus and suggest changes where necessary.
+Our ‘food reps’ will be heavily involved in any school meal tendering process.

-- Offer cooking in the curriculum as well as an after school activity
+- Offer cooking in the curriculum as well as an after-school activity when possible.

-- Are designing our own vegetable garden for each year group to grow seasonal vegetables that will then be used for school lunches
+- Are promoting our own vegetable garden for each year group to grow seasonal vegetables that will then be used to supplement school lunches.

-- Have a Cashless System – The Meads has a cashless scheme which is adopted from LBC catering.
-Each child has an electronic account which the parents / carers must 'top up' to pay for school dinners.
+- Have a Cashless System – The Meads has a cashless scheme which is adopted by our catering partners.
+Each child has an electronic account which the parents/carers must 'top up' to pay for school dinners.
 Parents must register for their children to be given a dinner.
 It is advised that you register even if your child has a packed lunch for those occasions such as Pizza or Roast days where a dinner may be required.